Cyroxin/IosNativeApps/ParlamentMembers.md

 ## Description

 A table using custom cells showing current parlament members.
-I
+Data is fetched from the the Finnish Parlament's API.

 ## Images